Rusevine/shopifyMobileChallenge/README.md

 My submission for Shopify's Mobile Developer Intern Challenge - Summer 2019.

-Note: UI is currently only optimized for iPhone 8
+Note: UI is currently only optimized for iPhone 8.
+I used Storyboard and Auto-layout for majority of the UI.

 ### Screenshots